panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 ### 3.1 Relative specifier

-You can import modules using *relative specifiers*, which would import the module relative to the current module location:
+You can import modules using a *relative specifier*, which would import the module relative to the current module location.

 ```javascript
 // Relative specifiers: